fluffykittykitz/tasklist/README.md

-# tasklist
+# to-do list
-to do list
+This project is done using Angular , Bootstrap , SCSS